-There's no shortage of choice if you're in the market for an e-reader, with Amazon alone offering four Kindles across various price points.
-Amazon has been making e-readers for well over a decade now, and in that time, it has dominated thanks to a combination of hardware chops and an outstanding e-book store.
+There's no shortage of choice if you're in the market for an e-reader, with Amazon alone offering three Kindles across various price points.
+Amazon has made e-readers for well over a decade now, and in that time, it has dominated thanks to a combination of hardware chops and an outstanding e-book store.

 The current Kindle lineup starts at $90 and goes all the way up to $250.
 Whether you're looking to get started with e-readers or are interested in upgrading to a more feature-rich model, these are the best Kindles you can pick up today.